-Sprint Grooming is an Agile event that is part of Scrum.
-The goal of Sprint Grooming is to take a look at the backlog and come up with improvements to the content of it.
-Sprint Grooming and backlog refinement go hand-in-hand.
-It is a collaborative effort where the team comes together to prioritize the work in a Sprint, break down User Stories into manageable chunks of work, and comes up with a plan to execute.
+Backlog refinement is a team event that helps with the Scrum process.
+The goal of refinement is to dig into the backlog and make sure the team has enough information to work on upcoming stories.
+It is a collaborative effort where the team comes together to break down User Stories into manageable chunks of work, estimate the work, add acceptance criteria, and comes up with a plan to execute.

 Who Attends the Events?